coleifer/peewee/docs/peewee/database.rst

 Context managers
 ^^^^^^^^^^^^^^^^

-The database object can be used as a context manager.
+The database object can be used as a context manager or decorator.

 1. Connection opens when context manager is entered.
 2. Peewee begins a transaction.